Enforcement powers of police and parking wardens

 - if you’re not the owner, to give them the owner’s name and address, or other details that would help identify the owner.

-However, if the police have stopped you only so they can establish who’s driving your vehicle, they can’t require you to stay stopped for more than 15 minutes.
+However, if the police have stopped you only so they can establish who’s driving the vehicle, they can’t require you to stay stopped for more than 15 minutes.